mariobox/Hugo-Source/content/post/axe.md

 Most people don't fail because they don't have enough money or plans, but because they don't know what they want.

-Figuring out what you want is hard, that's why so few people do it.
-It is easier to just start doing things, like answering email or running errands: they keep us busy and give us the illusion that we're making progress.
+Figuring out what you want is hard, that's why so few people engage on it.
+It is easier to just start doing things, like answering email or running errands: they keep us busy and give us the illusion of making progress.

 Deciding what we really want, though, is the first step before starting a project, launching a career or designing a life plan.